PiSupply/Flick/firmware/libcpp/README.md

 C++ source files flick.h and flick.cpp defines api class that provides programming interface for Flick 3D gesture boards.
 Include flick.h and flick.cpp to your c++ project.

-Depend on wiringPi library for Raspberry Pi Linux
+Depends on wiringPi library for Raspberry Pi Linux

 Build example program on Linux: cd lipcpp